lucacasula91/SnackView/README.md

 ## Usage

-### Create your custom SnackView alert
+### Create your custom SnackView sheet
-SnackView includes some default UI elements as Button, Label and other complex UI.
+To create a custom SnackView your UIViewController or you NSObject class should conform to to **SnackViewDataSource** protocol.
+SnackViewDataSource allows you to specify title bar elements and UI elements to present with it.

 The first step is to create an array of SVItem.
-SVItem is the class of every element that SnackView can include within it.
+SVItem is the main class with which each SnackView item it is made.

-Here an example of simple SnackView alert:
+Here below an example of SnackView implementation:

 ```swift
 class MyCustomClass: UIViewController {